 New Jersey: Light Bulb

 With Menlo Park, New Jersey, the home to Thomas Edison’s lab, we can thank the Garden State for light bulbs, phonographs, and motion pictures.
-Check out these other bizarre things you never knew Thomas Edison invented.

 New Mexico: Atomic Bomb

 Despite its misleading name, most work for the Manhattan Project, which focused on developing nuclear weapons, was done in Los Alamos, New Mexico.
 On July 16, 1945, the first successful atomic bomb tested successfully in Alamogordo, New Mexico.